 - Host SAP AS.

-- Host databases, including SAP HANA and Microsoft SQL Server.
+- Host databases, including SAP HANA, SAP ASE, and Microsoft SQL Server.

 As you plan your SAP implementation, you will need to consider: